quacksouls/lyf/doc/hello.md

 > are more details about the command.
 Do not worry if you find the information
 > incomprehensible.
 >
-> **Exercise 3.** The terminal also allows you to find out more information
+> **Exercise 3.** The terminal command `help` allows you to find out more
-> about a command.
-The command `help` is useful for this purpose.
-You might not
+> information about a command.
+You might not always remember how to use the
-> always remember how to use the command `run`.
-Execute the command `help run`
+> command `run`.
+Execute the command `help run` at the terminal to refresh your
-> at the terminal to refresh your memory.
+> memory.
 >
 > **Exercise 4.** Browse through the
 > [list of commands](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/terminal.html#commands)